Security and Compliance

 Figure 11.
 Compliance Suite

-15. This Compliance Suite runs the defined scans against the specified nodes, in our case the masters and the workers defined in scan01.
+16. This Compliance Suite runs the defined scans against the specified nodes, in our case the worker nodes defined in scan01.

-16. You can watch as the scan proceeds through the steps of RUNNING, AGGREGATING, and DONE by clicking on the Compliance Scan tab.
+17. For more detailed information you can click on the Compliance Scan tab.
+There you can watch as the scan proceeds through the steps of RUNNING, AGGREGATING, and DONE.

 Figure 12.
 Compliance Scan

-17. Once the scan completes (3-4 minutes on average) you can check your results by clicking on the ComplianceCheckResult tab.
+18. Once the scan completes (3-5 minutes on average) you can check your results by clicking on the ComplianceCheckResult tab.
+It will list all of the scans that were a part of the compliance suite we chose and their results.

 • compliance.openshift.io/check-status=FAIL